syamjith44/golm-website/replit.md

 # Overview

 This is a full-stack React application for "golm ai", an AI agent company showcasing their products and vision.
-The application features a modern cyberpunk-themed design with interactive elements, particle backgrounds, and glassmorphism effects.
+The application features a futuristic cyberpunk-themed design with advanced animations, particle backgrounds, holographic effects, and glassmorphism.
 It's built as a single-page application with multiple pages including home, products, vision, technology, and contact sections.
-The application allows users to submit contact forms and view information about AI agent products.
+The website emphasizes the company's founding in 2025 and their mission to go beyond generative AI.
+Users can submit contact forms and explore information about AI agent products like Finly and the upcoming Agentic OS.

 # User Preferences